 In August 2013, the 6AC formed a partnership with the Defender Initiative of the Fred T. Korematsu Center for Law and Equality at Seattle University School of Law (SUSL).
 Our first joint project, carried out on behalf of the Wisconsin Association of Criminal Defense Lawyers, was to gather information about the compensation paid to Wisconsin private attorneys who are appointed on an hourly rate basis to represent indigent defendants — those attorneys who are not employees of the Wisconsin State Public Defenders Office and are referred to as assigned counsel.
 Wisconsin has the lowest compensation rate of all 50 states ($40/hour), a rate that has only climbed by $5 over the past 35 years.
 The 6AC/SUSL team reviewed case law to identify instances of ineffective assistance of counsel provided by assigned counsel and surveyed attorneys about how the low rates affect their ability to effectively represent clients.
 The report of our findings and recommendation, Justice Shortchanged: Assigned Counsel Compensation in Wisconsin, was released in May 2015.

-In May 2017, a coalition of legal experts petitioned the Wisconsin Supreme Court to end financial conflicts of interest between private attorneys and the indigent clients they are appointed to represent.
+In May 2017, a coalition of legal experts petitioned the Wisconsin Supreme Court to end financial conflicts of interest between private attorneys and the indigent clients they are appointed to represent, relying in large part on the 6AC’s report.
 They asked the state’s high court to ban flat fee contracts and increase hourly rates for assigned counsel from the current $40 per hour that is the lowest in the nation.
-The coalition includes two former Supreme Court of Wisconsin justices, the entire leadership of the State Bar of Wisconsin, noted law professors, and numerous high profile leaders of the legal community from all ends of the political spectrum.
+The coalition included two former Supreme Court of Wisconsin justices, the entire leadership of the State Bar of Wisconsin, noted law professors, and numerous high profile leaders of the legal community from all ends of the political spectrum.
 6AC Executive Director David Carroll spoke at the press conference announcing the petition.